 You likely know of people who have been doing the same thing for years and seem to not have any problem staying stagnant.
 Whether it be in their marriage, job, or personal endeavors, they seem to be getting along just fine without progressing towards anything “better.”

-On the other hand, I’m sure you also know of individuals who focus on the positive, set goals, and are constantly pushing themselves to greater heights.
+On the other hand, I’m sure you also know of individuals who focus on the positive, goals setting and are constantly pushing themselves to greater heights.
 Be it promotions at work, building a family, celebrating marriage milestones, traveling more, or going to school again, these individuals seem to constantly progress towards something that improves or enhances their life.

 So what’s the difference between these two types of individuals?